| Title: | Fast Approximation of Time-Varying Infectious Disease Transmission Rates |

 Observed incidence is simulated from incidence by binning binomial

-samples taken with probabilities prob
+samples taken with probabilities prob over future observation

 intervals according to multinomial samples taken with probabilities